Topics > County Durham > Helmington Row

 Helmington Row

 Helmington Row is a village in County Durham, situated between Crook and Willington, and located about 7 miles south-west of the city of Durham and 3 miles north-west of Bishop Auckland.
 A village of Helmington Row was recorded in Medieval times, but it's exact location is uncertain.[1]
 Historically, Helmington Row was a township in the ancient parish of Brancepeth.
 From 1866 to 1937, Helmington Row was a civil parish.
-Houses in the village include the former Board Schools of 1877, and there are two former Primitive Methodist chapels on East View, a smaller stone chapel of 1855 and it's brick built replacement of 1913.
+Helmington House in the village is the former Board Schools, built in 1877.
+There are two former Primitive Methodist chapels on East View, a small stone chapel of 1855 and it's larger brick built replacement of 1913.[2]
+The war memorial for Helmington Row and Sunnybrow is located near the former school, by the junction of the A690 and Holy well Lane.
 Homelands Court, is a housing development on the former site of Homelands Hospital, which was built in 1903 as a fever hospital.
 The hospital closed in December 2004.

 HEMLINGTON-ROW, a township, in the parish of Brancepeth, union of Auckland, N. W. division of Darlington ward, S. division of the county of Durham, 4¼ miles (N.W. by N.) from Bishop-Auckland; containing 435 inhabitants.
 It is situated on the road from Crook to Willington, a short distance north-west of the river Wear, and comprises about 1580 acres of land.
 The tithes have been commuted for £85.
 5.